Grocery stocks are getting clobbered after Amazon-Whole Foods deal

-Amazon's stunning takeover of Whole Foods touched off an earthquake in the grocery world.
+Amazon's stunning takeover of Whole Foods shook the entire food chain.

-The stocks of Walmart, Target and more traditional grocery stores like Kroger were clobbered Friday as a wave of terror hit the industry after the deal was announced.
+The stocks of traditional grocery stores like Kroger were clobbered Friday after the deal was announced.
+So were Walmart and Target, which made big moves into groceries in recent years and now depend on food for a huge chunk of their sales.

+The damage didn't stop there: Food companies themselves, like Hershey and Campbell Soup, also slumped because of investor concerns that Amazon will do for their products what it does for everything else -- cut prices ruthlessly.

 Wall Street is betting Amazon (AMZN, Tech30) could be as disruptive to the $800 billion grocery industry as it has already proved to be for brick-and-mortar retail businesses.